malkaguillot/big_data_policy_2021/slides/3-unsupervised-learning.md

 ## Unsupervised Learning

 -   So far, supervised learning methods such as  regression

 -   Unlike for supervised learning, there is no known goal

-    -   No labeled data,
+    -  <bcolor>No labeled data</bcolor>,

     -   Not a prediction exercise